fosshostorg/fosshost.org/src/posts/libera-chat.md

 All existing users of the `#fosshost` family of channels on Freenode are invited to join us in `#fosshost` and friends. on Libera Chat.
 For the time being it is still possible to send a message to us by chatting in Freenode #fosshost.
 This will forward a message to our [Discord](https://discord.gg/pEU5eZ9hhh) which now is otherwise bridged with our channels on Libera.Chat.
 Our other channels on Freenode forward to #fosshost.

-As always, you can start a conversation with our team by email.

 # Our Channels

  * #fosshost -our main channel, Q&A and discussion